Tennessee State Tigers football: Conference championships

+Postseason appearances

 Bowl games

+Tennessee State has competed in ten bowl games and has a record of 8–1–1.

-Division I-AA/FCS Playoffs results
+NCAA Division I-AA/FCS playoffs

-The Tigers have appeared in the I-AA/FCS playoffs six times with a record of 3–6.
+The Tigers have made seven appearances in the NCAA Division I FCS Football Championship playoffs, with a combined record of 3–7.

-College Football Hall of Fame
+College Football Hall of Fame members

 Alumni in the NFL

 Over 100 Tennessee State alumni have played in the NFL, including: